 THE PROBLEM OF EDUCATION IN AFRICA CONCERNS EVERYBODY.

 Poverty has had a devastating impact on the teaching and education of students around the world.
-A country that lags behind in securing the right to education hinders the global process of respecting human rights.
+A country lags in securing the right to education hinders the global process of respecting human rights.

-The Ryvanz-Mia Childcare has established a pre-school, Hope Memorial School, in Kpando geared towards giving children academic excellence.
-Ryvanz-Mia Childcare subscribes to the assertion increased access to education can contribute to reducing poverty.
+The Ryvanz-Mia Childcare has established a Hope Memorial School preschool in Kpando to give children academic excellence.
+Ryvanz-Mia Childcare subscribes to the assertion that increased access to education can reduce poverty.
 However, we cannot do everything by ourselves.
 You can help us DONATING, BE A VOLUNTEER AND PARTNER.
 HELP US TO GROW THE WOMEN AND MEN OF THE FUTURE